Figur8/treinamentoIonicTitan/README.md

 ## Contributions

 Contributions are always welcome!
-I hope I have helped someone in need.
+I hope that it will help someone!

 ## Additional Information